LBM-EPFL/CLoNe/README.md

 - Cluster centers as PDB files
 - Cluster subtrajectories as XTC files, and the original topology to open files easily with the scripts below
 - Two Tcl scripts for use with VMD in the output folder.
+- PCA projected coordinates in a text file if PCA was done

 To run the Tcl scripts, do in a terminal:
     vmd -e load_centers_VMD.tcl